azeezabidoye/trial-celo-composer/readMe.md

 Run `npm list -g`

-If you have the celo composer npm package installed on your computer.
+If you have the Celo composer npm package installed on your computer.
 Developing new dApps with your preferred frontend framework becomes a snap.

 ## Step 2: Setup a new dApp